Back to all posts

 You may have heard that certain pressure points can induce labor, and there is some truth to this.
 While the risk is low, a certified therapist will consciously avoid specific acupressure points connected to the uterus and cervix.
 These are primarily located around the ankles and in the webbing between the thumb and index finger.
 For example, points like SP-06 and UB-60 on the ankle are traditionally used in acupuncture to encourage contractions.
 This is exactly why it’s so important to see a therapist who has specialized training in prenatal care and a deep understanding of anatomy.

-Signs It’s Time to Stop the Massage
+Warning Signs: When to Stop the Massage

 Always listen to your body, and never hesitate to speak up.
 While prenatal massage is generally very safe, you should always get clearance from your doctor before your first appointment, especially if you have a high-risk condition.
 According to What to Expect, you should talk to your doctor first if you have high blood pressure, preeclampsia, severe swelling, or sudden, intense headaches.
 If you feel any discomfort, dizziness, or nausea during your session, let your therapist know immediately.
 A professional will check in with you throughout the massage, but you are the best authority on what feels right for your body.